JenniLJ/UX-portfolio/README.md

 Credits:

-This template was inspired by various UX portfolio websites and was created by Your Name.
+This template was inspired by various UX portfolio websites and was created by Jenni.